ajinkyabodade/AngularJs-Notes/README.md

 ### Prerequisites:

- For getting started with the AngularJs firt you need to link the AngularJs CDN or offline file in your page:
+ For getting started with the AngularJs first you need to link the AngularJs CDN or offline file in your page:

 ```
 <script src="https://ajax.googleapis.com/ajax/libs/angularjs/1.7.5/angular.min.js"></script>